sanity-io/assist/plugin/README.md

 <img width="250" alt="Translate fields action on field" src="https://github.com/sanity-io/assist/assets/835514/acc5fa23-2022-4eae-922d-5c83dda7379c">

-By default, “Translate document” and “Translate fields…” instructions are only added to the document instruction dropdown.
+By default, **Translate document** and **Translate fields…** instructions are only added to the top-level document instruction menu.

 These instructions can also be added to fields by setting `options.aiAssist.translateAction: true` for a field or type.

-This allows editors to translate only parts of the document, and can be useful to enable on `internatinalizedArrays` or `locale` wrapper object types.
+This allows editors to translate only parts of the document and can be useful to enable for `internationalizedArrays` or `locale` wrapper object types.

-For document types configured for full document translations, a "Translate" action will be added.
+For document types configured for full document translations, a **Translate** action will be added.
 Running it will translate the field to the language set in the language field

-For document types configured for field translations, a "Translate fields..." action will be added.
+For document types configured for field translations, a **Translate fields...** action will be added.
 Running it will open a dialog with language selectors.

 #### Example